 Pets are more than just animals; for many of us, they’re members of the family.
 We tend to their needs as we would for any other loved one – we take them to the vet for medical care, feed them, and make sure they feel loved.

 Unfortunately, not everyone shares the same care and devotion to their animals.
 When the negligent care or supervision of a dog leads to another’s injury, the owner of the animal might be liable for the damages that result.
 Here’s what you need to know about pursuing monetary damages for a dog bite in the state of California.
+Reach out to our Irvine dog bite lawyers for a free case consultation.

 When Can I Pursue Damages for a Dog Bite In California?